Hierarchical structure of the cosmic web and galaxy properties: Conclusions

 An interesting result we found throughout our analysis was a threshold mass: \MthUnit, fixing the mass range for which we see environmental dependence in the galaxies properties.
 This value is in agreement with the expectation of haloes with masses larger than $10^{12}$\Modoth, to be predominantly in dense environments.
 In particular, for the halo mass functions, this $M_\mathrm{th}$ signals the turnover between void-haloes and wall-haloes dominating the number counts in the HMFs.
 For the spin parameter, $\lambda$, we see an environmental dependence for haloes below this $M_\mathrm{th}$.
 Particularly, our results show that haloes in denser environments get a suppression of their spin with respect to the full sample, whereas haloes in under-dense regions suffer a slight increase in their angular momentum.
 We interpret this result as the effect of the tidal forces exerted by the surrounding large-scale structures, playing a role in shaping the spin of haloes.
 This same threshold gets imprinted in the stellar content of the galaxies.

-An interesting follow up would be to apply the \spine framework to address the question of how the properties of galaxies change as function of their distance with respect to different points in the cosmic web, for instance, the center of the void or with respect to the walls or the nearest filament.
-For example, the authors of \cite{elaphro} have searched into the different definitions of void center to quantify the effect on the halo properties.
-Others, for instance \cite{Tavasoli2021}, have quantified the effect in the geometrical position of void galaxies, looking at density profiles of stacked voids.
+An interesting follow up would involve using the \spine{} framework to investigate how galaxy properties vary based on their proximity to distinct locations within the cosmic web.
+This approach aligns with previous studies like those conducted by e.g. \citep{2015MNRAS.452.3369C, 2018MNRAS.474..547K}.
+For example, the authors of \cite{elaphro} have searched into the different definitions of void center to quantify the effect on the halo properties, using the gravitational potential to identify the center of their voids and more recently, the work of \cite{2023MNRAS.525...91P}, proposes a new void identification by looking at geometric-optics parameters for gravitational lensing analysis.
+Others, for instance \cite{Tavasoli2021}, have quantified the effect in the geometrical position of void galaxies, looking at density profiles of stacked voids which can be extended using our segmentation method to further to constrain the values of cosmological parameters as in \cite{ap_voids, ap_voids_sdss}.
 Also, the authors of \cite{Donnan_2022} report finding a trend between the metallicity of galaxies as function of their distances to filaments detected in simulations.
 As all of the aforementioned works use different methods and data, and we know that there are a diversity of results regarding the connection between galaxy formation an evolution versus their cosmic web placement, we think that this as future analysis would be a worthwhile path of research.

 To summarize, we have shown that the properties of galaxies tra\-cing the internal structure of voids can be described to have smaller stellar masses and to be located in haloes with smaller $M_\mathrm{vir}$, to have an enhanced spin, and a lower metallicity.
 Our findings provide further evidence that the environmental effect is present for certain threshold in mass.
 Specifically, we found that the cosmic web plays a critical role for galaxies with $M_{\mathrm{vir}}\sim10^{11}$\Modoth and $M_*\sim10^8$\Modoth.
 These results altogether point to the need of testing our framework on higher resolution simulations to explore the effect of cosmic web environment on satellite galaxies.